ihsan-project/ihsan-api-hapi-mongoose/README.md

 ### Migrations

-If you're starting from scratch, before you run locally, you'll want to run migrations which will seed the database with the static information you'll need.
+Run migrations which will seed the database with the static information you'll need to run the app locally `npm run migrate`

-`./node_modules/.bin/migrate up`
+For other migration commands, run `./node_modules/.bin/migrate help`

 ### Debugging